catalyst/moodle-local_dboard/README.md

+This plugin helps to create customized dashboard with multi columns or tiled look for all employees or different ones for each departments!
-This plugin package is part of Corporate LMS package developed by Veloxnet and Trimenta Ltd.
+This plugin is now maintained and enhanced by Catalyst IT This plugin package was originally developed by Veloxnet and Trimenta Ltd.

-If you are interested in the complete inexpensive corporate package, write to lms@veloxnet.hu.
+This is plugin is based on the local_vxg_dashboard plugin, but with extra features.

 Requirements
 ------------